Avoid expensive surprises by examining assisted living contracts before signing

 Remember, there’s always room for negotiation before signing the agreement.
 Now is the time to ask for what you want.
 After it’s signed, the terms are set in stone.

 You have negotiating power when the community is trying to get your older adult to move in.
 After the financial commitment is made, they have no incentive to accommodate any requests.

 It’s also important to know that contracts vary from place to place.
 Don’t assume that if you’ve reviewed one from a specific assisted living community, you’ve seen them all.

-Pro tip: You don’t have to review the contract in the office.
+Pro tip: You don’t have to stay in the sales office to review a contract.
 The community is required to provide blank forms for the public.
-Take it home so you can review it carefully and make a list of all your questions and negotiation requests.
+Take it home so you can take your time, review it carefully, and make a list of all your questions and negotiation requests.